 1. Wearing Proper Shoes: Make sure you wear shoes that provide adequate support and cushioning for your feet and legs.

-2. Increase Intensity Gradually: If you are starting a new exercise routine, be sure to increase the intensity gradually over time to avoid overuse injuries like shin splints.
+2. Increase Intensity Gradually: If you are starting a new exercise routine, be sure to increase the intensity gradually over time.
+As a result, this will avoid overuse injuries like shin splints.

-3. Active Warm-up Before exercise: A gentle active warm-up allows your body to slowly activate the muscles needed for running by increasing the blood flow to those muscles.
+3. Active Warm-up Before exercise: A gentle active warm-up allows your body to slowly activate the muscles needed for running.

-4. Cool-Down After Exercise: A gentle cool-down allows the body to slowly lower the body temperature and relax the muscles, especially after a long or high intensity run.
+4. Cool-Down After Exercise: A gentle cool-down allows the body to slowly lower the body temperature and relax the muscles.

 5. Cross-Train: Incorporating a variety of exercises, such as weight-training or swimming, into your overall workout routine can help prevent overuse injuries.